 Prepping Your Curls For Styling

 It is ESSENTIAL that you wash your hair well in the shower.
-Use a gentle shampoo (preferably CG Approved– free of sulphates, silicones & alcohol) to cleanse scalp & build-up from previous products or if you have stopped shampooing completely, use a conditioning cleanser (called co washing).
+Use a gentle shampoo (preferably CG Approved– free of sulphates, silicones & alcohol) to cleanse the scalp & build-up from previous products or if you have stopped shampooing completely, use a conditioning cleanser (called co-washing).
 It is best to detangle your curls gently with a good moisturising conditioner, first with your fingers & then a wide-toothed comb.
 Rinse off completely (what I do) or leave some in (in your hair, not the scalp).
 If you have wavy hair, I recommend you try this technique called Squish To Condish.

 And remember, make sure your hair is still wet when you get ready to style.

 Tips To Style (Irrespective of the method you choose)

 - Style on Wet Hair – You will find more frizz when you style damp or dry hair

 - Section Your Hair – This will help in uniform product distribution

 - Comb away from scalp – Reduces a flat crown